clusterio/clusterio/README.md

 Clusterio 2.0 is still in alpha, however the previous stable has been abandoned and is no longer supported.
 Despite being alpha it's reasonably stable now and there's no major breakages expected before a stable release of 2.0.
-If you are starting a new cluster it's highly recommended to use the 2.0 alpha.
+If you are starting a new cluster, it's highly recommended to use the 2.0 alpha.

 ### Ways to support me/the project: